$89.00

 - Question: One year after Hepatitis A, the immunoglobulin likely elevated is:

-- Question: Useful lab in diagnosing systemic lupus erythematosus is:
+- Question: Useful lab in diagnosing SLE:

 - Question: Which dermatologic lesion is precancerous due to prolonged UV-B exposure?

-- Question: Which ABCDE melanoma finding is suspicious?
+- Question: ABCDE melanoma suspicious finding (example):

 - Question: Most common co-diagnosis in patients with self-harm history is: